Shashankss1205/ML4SCI/Post Deadline Work/DDIM Model/Readme.md

 ## Approaching the Task:

-1) Having an academic background in Mechanical Engineering and thermodynamics helped me better understand the working of the probabilistic denosing of the images.
+1) Having an academic background in Mechanical Engineering and thermodynamics helped me better understand the working of the implicit denosing of the images.
 2) My first step was to take a look over all the references provided in the problem statement and gather the relevant data.
 3) Secondly, I went onto study and analyse the model architecture from the research paper.
 4) Lastly, I started implementing the research paper in my notebook taking reference from the implementations of diffusion models on MNIST & Fashion dataset.